 Statement of Purpose:

-THE CHRISTIAN CHIROPRACTORS ASSOCIATION
+THE CHRISTIAN CHIROPRACTORS ASSOCIATION offers the

-fellowship in which believers of various
+chiropractic profession a Christian fellowship in which believers of

-denominations can fellowship and serve the Lord
+various denominations can fellowship and serve the Lord Jesus Christ

-Jesus Christ together.
-We seek to gather and unify
+together.
+We seek to gather and unify Christian Doctors of Chiropractic

-essentials of the Christian faith, leaving minor
+around the essentials of the Christian faith, leaving minor points of

 THE CHRISTIAN CHIROPRACTORS ASSOCIATION places world